WELCOME TO THE COURSE

 Activate your user account

-As a new student, you need to activate your user account approximately two weeks prior to the term start in order to, for instance:
+As a new student, you need to activate your user account approximately two weeks prior to the start of the semester in order to, for instance:

 If you are a new student, you will automatically receive a user account when you are admitted, but you will need to activate it for it to function properly.
-You will not be able to activate it until approximately two weeks prior to the term start.
+You will not be able to activate it until approximately two weeks prior to the start of the semester.